 A tool like SiteChecker will allow you to see some statistics on the amount of backlinks any website has!

 Crypto Link Building is the practice of building links that point towards your crypto website.
+It’s one of the main parts of crypto SEO.
 The main difference between this and traditional link building is that you’ll be looking to target sites directly related to finance, cryptocurrency, and blockchain.